Selmin Hodža

 Selmin Hodža (born 24 May 2003) is a Swiss professional footballer who plays as a right-back for Zürich.

 Career

 A youth product of FC Uster, Hodža moved to the youth academy of Zürich in 2017.
 He made his senior and professional debut with Zürich as a late substitute in a 2–1 loss to FC Lugano on 19 May 2022.
 On 14 September 2022, he signed his first professional contract with Zürich and was promoted to their senior team.

 International career

-Born in Switzerland, Hodža is of Kosovan and Bosniak descent, with roots in Restelicë.
+Born in Switzerland, Hodža is of Bosniak descent, with roots in Restelicë.
+He is also Muslim.
 He is a youth international for Switzerland, having played for the Switzerland U20s.